Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- Phoenix has gone 6-4 over its past 10 contests, with a 4-6 record against the spread in that span.
+- The Suns are 3-7 against the spread and 5-5 overall in their past 10 games.

-- In their past 10 games, the Suns have hit the over seven times.
+- The Suns have hit the over in seven of their past 10 games.

+- Phoenix has covered the spread in a higher percentage of its home games than away games.
+It has covered 22 times in 41 opportunities when playing at home, and it has covered 21 times in 41 opportunities in away games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.